Anima (role-playing game): Anima: Beyond Fantasy

 The tabletop role-playing game that started the franchise was originally published by Edge Entertainment in 2005.

 Translations

 A French translation was published in France in 2007 by UbIK, a French company that merged with Edge Entertainment.
-A Spanish version was published in 2008.
 An English translation of Anima was published in October 2008 by the American company Fantasy Flight Games (FFG) and is still included in FFG's games catalog.

 The English version of Anima: Beyond Fantasy was originally scheduled for release in August 2006.
 However, despite several announced release dates, the game was not made available to the public.
 Finally, the game was launched at Gen-Con Indy, with a full release following in October 2008.
 On June 28, 2010, Fantasy Flight Games published the core rules in PDF format on DriveThruRPG.
 However, it was removed from DriveThruRPG on May 26, 2016.